The A380 that was taking me to Los Angeles

 The ploughman’s starter on my way to Los Angeles with BA

-I dozed on final approach and was only awoken as we landed.
+I dozed on final approach and only woke as we touched down.

-We arrived into Gate 148 after a fairly short taxi from the runway, which was perfect location.
+We arrived at Gate 148 after a relatively short taxi from the runway — a perfectly placed stand to end the flight.

 Round the World Tier Point Run in Jan 2026